ddgarrett/mongolang/README.md

 The problem comes when specifying new documents.
 In that case you want to preserve the order of the fields to make the document more human readable.
 Maybe it doesn't matter to computers if the`"_id"` field is the first, the last or somewhere buried in the middle of a large document, but a human expects the `"_id"` field to be at the beginning of the document where it's easy to find.

-When inserting new documents you're probably best off doing it via a `struct` in any case.
-This does **(?)** preserver the order of the fields? (need to check this out)